ibm-cloud-docs/codeengine/service-bind.md

    ```
    {: screen}

-## Unbinding services
+## Unbinding service instances
 {: #unbind}

-Unbinding a service from an application or job removes existing service bindings.
+Unbinding a service instance from an application or job removes existing service bindings.

 1. Find the service binding that you want to remove with the `application get` or `job get` command; for example,